How can we help?

 In addition to these powerful new tools, Twitter mobile app promotion campaigns are built to work on a cost per app click pricing system.
 This ensures will only pay for clicks that lead to the App Store or Google Play, or to open the app.

 Twitter Ads are priced using an auction-based system.
 There is no set price for the engagements and conversions you acquire.
-Rather, during the campaign setup process you will specify the maximum amount you are willing to pay for each action acquired through that campaign.
+Rather, during the campaign setup process you will specify an amount you are aiming to pay for each action acquired through that campaign.
 This amount is your bid.
 When you run an app installs or app engagement campaign, you will only be charged for clicks to install or open your app you acquire from that campaign, or only on installs of your app if you choose that bidding option.
 All other actions and engagements (impressions, replies and retweets for example) are free.